Mary Lee (singer): War and post-war

 Following the outbreak of the Second World War, Lee was invited to broadcast on Saturday nights with Ambrose and his Orchestra from The May Fair Hotel, which she did for several months.
 By now, Lee had grown up and needed to be established as an adult artist.
-During the war, she also sang with The Squadronaires, an Royal Air Force (RAF) dance band.
+During the war, she also sang with The Squadronaires, a Royal Air Force (RAF) dance band.
 Following a summer season in Dunoon, Lee decided to stay in Scotland, and appeared in comedy sketches for a summer show at the Pavilion Theatre in Glasgow with Tommy Morgan.

 She mostly remained in Scotland for the next ten years, but in 1940, she briefly joined a top of the bill variety act, Stars of the Air, appearing with Sam Browne, Max Bacon and Gloria Brent at the Shepherd's Bush Empire for six months.
 By 1941, she had been called up for wartime service, and enlisted with the Entertainments National Service Association.
 Lee subsequently sang at Catterick Camp and an RAF base on the south coast, entertaining the troops in England.
 In March 1941, she was back in Scotland, performing at the Victory Theatre in Paisley when the air raid sirens went off.
 Lee and her family stayed in the theatre, sheltering from what was the Clydebank Blitz.

 It was during the war that Lee "started to take comedy seriously", she later wrote.
 "I still loved singing, but knew I would always make a good living from comedy.
 I spent most of the 1940s perfecting the art and also writing scripts."
 At the Gaiety Theatre in Ayr, she did a singing act and appeared with Dave Willis in sketches.
 Her work entertaining the troops continued when she was invited by bandleader Harry Roy to go to the Middle East with him.
 However, in Cairo, she had a nervous breakdown, and had to be hospitalised.
 Despite this setback, after a while, she got better, and returned to showbusiness.
 In 1949, she first met the comedian Jack Milroy.
 They worked together from 1952 onwards, topping the bill for three seasons at the Tivoli Theatre in Aberdeen.